bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 ## dotnet user-secrets init

-The `dotnet user-secrets init` command is used to initialize or update a Visual Studio project file so that the project can use secrets stored a specified user secrets store.
+The `dotnet user-secrets init` command is used to initialize or update a Visual Studio project file so that the project can use secrets stored a user secrets store.

 The `dotnet user-secrets init` command is part of ASP.NET Core's .NET CLI [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) tool.